 Research and development activities are central to our business model.
 Our research programs include activities related to discovery of novel MDPs, investigational research to evaluate the potential therapeutic effects of certain discovered MDPs in research and preclinical studies and engineering novel, improved analogs of certain discovered MDPs with characteristics suitable for further development as potential MBT drug candidates and advancing our identified MBT candidate through clinical studies.
-Depending on factors of capability, cost, efficiency and intellectual property rights, we conduct our research programs independently at our laboratory facility, pursuant to contractual arrangements with CROs or under collaborative arrangements with academic institutions.
+Depending on factors of capability, cost, efficiency and intellectual property rights, we conduct our research programs independently at our laboratory facility.
+We also outsource some research and development activities pursuant to contractual arrangements with CROs or under collaborative arrangements with academic institutions.